-Ensure that all equipment is cleaned and disinfected prior to entering a barn, including equipment from your own farm, especially if it was stored outside.
-Avoid sharing equipment with other farms but, if necessary, ensure the equipment is cleaned and disinfected between farms before and after use.
-Confine dead bird disposal on-farm until the disease situation has passed.
-Practice proper composting or freezing and ensure no wild or domestic animals have access to the dead birds.
-Keep mortalities in covered containers before and when being moved to the disposal area.
-Wear protective gear when performing euthanasia of diseased birds.
-Following the euthanasia of diseased birds, wash your hands, change coveralls and clean and disinfect boots prior to resuming work with the flock.
-Ensure that garbage disposal is well thought out, so that care and control of material generated on the farm is maintained until the situation is clear.
-If the disease is in your vicinity, review your flock health records for feed/water consumption and for signs of abnormalities.
-Watch your flock and report any unusual illness or mortality to your veterinarian, the Provincial Turkey Marketing Board office and industry personnel as appropriate.
-Indicate any other measures that would be taken on this farm:
+- Barn entrances should be cleaned and sanitized on a daily basis. - Dead bird disposal should be confined on-farm until the disease situation has passed.
+Practice proper composting or freezing and ensure no wild or domestic animals have access to the dead birds. - □ Mortalities are kept in covered containers before being moved to the disposal area and are transported in covered containers if moved off-farm. - □ Garbage disposal should be well thought out, so that care and control of material generated on the farm is maintained until the situation is clear. - □ If the disease is in your vicinity, review your flock health records for feed/water consumption and for signs of abnormalities.
+Watch your flock and report any unusual illness or mortality to your veterinarian, the Provincial Turkey Marketing Board office and industry personnel as appropriate. - □ Make every effort to heighten your biosecurity protocols. - □ Indicate any other measures that would be taken on this farm: